Sedation Dentistry in Staten Island

 - Acting unusually nervous whenever you visit a dental office.

-- Enduring with tooth and mouth pain rather than making a dental appointment.
+- Enduring with tooth pain and mouth pain rather than making a dental appointment.

 - Becoming stressed as dental appointments near.

-If you suffer from dental phobia, dental sedation might be exactly what you need
+If you suffer from dental phobia, pain free dentistry might be exactly what you need

-The good news is Staten Island sedation dentist Dr. Fred Hecht and his staff understand the worries some of our patients experience in visiting the dentist.
-That’s one reason why he offers sedation dentistry to anyone seeking the best Staten Island dental care available.
+The good news is Staten Island painless dentist, Dr. Fred Hecht, MAGD, and his staff understand the worries some of our patients experience in visiting the dentist.
+That’s one reason why he offers sedation dentistry to anyone seeking the most comfortable dental care available.

 Minimal risks are involved with sedation dentistry.
 Dr. Hecht is fully certified in dental sedation and can draw on three decades of experience to make your experience comfortable.
 Putting off dental care because of a fear of the dentist is not necessary when you are in his capable hands.